 Joyful movement and intuitive eating

-Joyful movement, like intuitive eating, is actually the opposite of structured exercise.
+Joyful movement is actually the opposite of structured exercise, just like intuitive eating is the opposite of dieting.
 It invites us to explore and experiment with movement until we find something we actually feel good doing.
-We listen, honor and respect our body’s needs and internal signals versus listening to external regulation like rigorous exercise regimes.
+We listen, honor and respect our body’s needs and internal signals instead of following external regulation like: time, intensity, “calories burned”.

 Joyful movement is also flexible.
 You are able to recognize and accept that there may be times when you don’t work out for several days or longer, and that’s okay.
 You can come to trust that your health and wellbeing will not collapse as a result of taking a break from moving your body.
 Over time, you will come to realize that rest days are just as important as active days.